miney-py/mineysocket/README.md

 ```
 load_mod_mineysocket = true
 ```
-* Connect at least once with minetest to your server and login with a username + password, to get you registered
 * Edit /etc/minetest/minetest.conf
   * name = \<your_playername\>  # This gives you all privileges on your server
   * secure.trusted_mods = mineysocket  # This is needed for luasocket and lua-cjson
   * Optional but recommended:
     * enable_rollback_recording = true  # This allows you to clean up your world
+* Connect at least once with minetest to your server and login with a username + password, to get you registered.

 ## Settings